valyu-network/valyu-did/Valyu-DID-Method.md

 # The VALYU DID Method Specification 1.0
 ### Abstract
-The `did:valyu` DID method [DID-CORE](https://did-dht.com/#ref:DID-CORE) provides a standardised format for representing both data and users within the Valyu ecosystem.
-By leveraging the decentralised nature of DIDs, Valyu ensures a robust, tamper-resistant, and universally verifiable system of identification.
-Whether you're a user contributing to the decentralised data economy or a piece of data being accessed by authorized entities, the Valyu DID is your passport in this new world of ethical data exchange.
-This document elaborates on the syntax, operations, and the security framework integral to the Valyu DID.
+The `did:valyu` DID method [DID-CORE](https://did-dht.com/#ref:DID-CORE) provides a standardised format for representing both data and users within the Valyu data ecosystem.
+Used as part of a larger peer-to-peer fair data protocol.

+### Terminology
+**Decentralized Identifier**
+- A [W3C specification](https://www.w3.org/TR/did-core/) describing an _identifier that enables verifiable, decentralized digital identity_.
+A DID identifier is associated with a JSON document containing cryptograhpic keys, services, and other properties outlined in the specification.
+**Data token**
+- An on-chain token representing ownership of the right to access / compute over a given dataset, under a specific policy.
+A data token is an implementation of the data tokenisation framework described in [DATA-TOKEN](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4419590)

-### Valyu DID Format
+### Format
-The valyu DID method shall be identified by the method name `valyu` in lower case and follow the below given format:
+The format for `did:valyu` conforms to the [DID-CORE](https://did-dht.com/#ref:DID-CORE) specification.
+It consists of the `did:valyu` prefix, followed by one of two types depending on whether the identifier is for a user, or data:
+- User: `user:<ethereum-address>`
+- Data: `data:<chain-id><data-token-address>`
+Specifically, the format is as follows (Extended Backus-Naur Form):
 ```
 <did-value> ::= "did:valyu:" <did-type> ":" <valyu-id>
 <did-type> ::= "user" | "data"
 <valyu-id> ::= <chain-id> ":" <ethereum-address>
-<chain-id> ::= <HEXDIG>
+<chain-id> ::= <HEXDIG>+
 <ethereum-address> ::= "0x" <40HEXDIG>

 <HEXDIG> ::= [0-9A-F]